 However, Vaswani stressed this is not the kind of work that one can borrow from another hospital.
 “You need to figure out exactly what your problems are and where your bottlenecks are.
 Then, accordingly, determine what the appropriate intervention would be,” he said.
 “For instance, you could find that you have more admissions when certain physicians are in the ED or rounding on your unit.
 That may be an indication there is some artificial or manmade variability or patterns at your hospital on certain units.”

-For cases in which hospital leaders suspect there may be unnecessary or inappropriate admissions, that is another chance for studying variability closer, Vaswani noted.
+For cases in which hospital leaders suspect there may be unnecessary or inappropriate admissions, that is another case for studying variability closer, Vaswani noted.
 For example, one may find there are long delays in the ED for admission to certain units while there are no delays for admission to other, similar units.

 Alternatively, one could find discharge or transfer delays that are due to nonclinical reasons.
 There could be process delays or holdups in receiving appropriate orders, Vaswani shared.
 “If you find you are transferring patients too often from one unit to another to accommodate new admissions, that is another indication that you may not be right-sized, and there may be artificial reasons affecting patient flow,” Vaswani added.
 “Similarly, length of stay [LOS], depending on the team or provider of record, is an indication of artificial variability.”